DaHoC/Java2Bndtools/README.md

 		</natures>
 	</projectDescription>

-Each time when a *full build* on the Java project is triggered, e.g. by doing a *Project → Clean…*, the updated project should appear as bundle in the bnd workspace "Local" repository.

-The name of the bundle corresponds to the `Bundle-SymbolicName` `MANIFEST.MF` entry, the version to `Bundle-Version`.

-This bundle can now be referenced by a bnd project.

 ### Example usage
 Consider a Java project in your workspace that has a `Bundle-SymbolicName` of `com.foo` and a `Bundle-Version` of `2.1.0`.